The boosted HP filter is more general than you might think: Applications

 for all positive integers $q\in \mathbb{N}$ as $m,n\to\infty$. \end{thm}

 When $q=1$ this result includes the unit root $I(1)$ case with $B_1=B$.
-The generalization for $q\geq 2$ follows by use of Lemma \ref{lem:m-operator} and the asymptotic representation of repeated applications of the HP operator on the exponential function.
+The generalization for $q\geq 2$ follows by use of Lemma \ref{lem:m-operator} and the asymptotic representation of repeated applications of the HP operator on the exponential functions.